WCSCourses/AMR_2026/course_modules_2026/Metagenomics/CP10_Metagenomics.md

 5. Enhance the coverage abundance profiles of contigs.

 ## Read QC visualization (Optional)
-For read QC visualization, we can use `multiqc`.
-We have used this in previous practicals.
-We have used this in previous practicals.
-We could use it in the `FastQC` or `Fastp` reports, but that would be most useful if we had multiple samples, since we only have one, we will skip it and just check the `Fastp` report.
+For read QC visualization, we can use `multiqc`, which we used in previous practicals.

 ```
-#qc_reports=/home/data/data/cp10/multiqc
+qc_reports=/home/data/data/cp10/qc_reports/
-#multiqc -f --no-data-dir $clean_reads --outdir $qc_reports
+multiqc -f --no-data-dir "$qc_reports"/. --outdir "$qc_reports"
 ```

 **Group activity 1**